Pazhassi Raja: Victory at Periya Pass

-Plan worked well and what followed was great slaughter of the Company force.
+The plan worked well and what followed was a great slaughter of the Company force.
 Had it not been for the arrival of Major Anderson's force the following day, hardly any would have survived due to lack of medical care.
 Most of the enemy were killed and all their guns, ammunition, baggage and cattle were plundered along with Union colours.
-Senior Company officers like Major Cameroon, Lieutenant Nugent, Lieutenant Madge, and Lieutenant Rudderman were killed in action.
+Senior Company officers like Major Cameron, Lieutenant Nugent, Lieutenant Madge, and Lieutenant Rudderman were killed in action.

 Around this time, Commissioners took a decision on the advice of Swaminatha Pattar, a Tamil Brahmin who was the minister of Zamorin that sowed the eventual downfall of Pazhassi Raja.
 They decided to raise an irregular force of local traitors to harass Pazhassi Raja.
-This force was a forerunner of the Kolkar, who became hated because of their support of the Company and cruelty to resisters and people.
+This force was a forerunner of the Kolkar, who became hated because of their support of the company and cruelty to resisters and people.

-But for time being, Raja was in a strong position.
+But for time being, the Raja was in a strong position.
 On account of the disasters suffered by their army, Bombay Government sent a Committee of Government composed of men of highest ranks-Commander-In-Chief Lieutenant-General Stuart and Governor Jonathan Duncan.
 They decided to make peace as they were anxious that guerrilla warfare in a mountainous and forested terrain could last long and that Raja might join forces with Tipu or French.
 They also decided that Kurumbranad Raja Vira Varma should be ousted from administration of Kottayam.
 Rajas of Chirakkal and Parappanad acted as mediators in negotiation between Raja and the East India Company and a peace pact was signed between Pazhassi and the Company in 1797.

 The Treaty of 1797 agreed on following points: